 The Construction Advantage – Issue 10

-In this tenth issue of the Construction Advantage, Energy attorneys Katherine Joyce and Mary Costigan summarize a big win for one of Bernstein Shur’s clients at the Maine Supreme Court, and Mike Bosse reports on a Wyoming case where a contractor was forced to pay damages in excess of the original project cost.
+In this tenth issue of the Construction Advantage, Energy attorneys Katherine Joyce and Mary Costigan summarize a big win for one of Bernstein Shur’s clients at the ME Supreme Court, and Mike Bosse reports on a Wyoming case where a contractor was forced to pay damages in excess of the original project cost.
 We hope that you enjoy this issue, and as always, feel free to contact us with news or additional issues that you would like to see covered.

 Wyoming Supreme Court Concludes Contractor to Pay For Damages In Excess of Original Project Cost